JimmyAppelt/Snaz/README.md

 >$h:$m:$s > 05:22:23

 Customize formats to your needs :), these are just examples.
-Please note that u only can see AM/PM behind the time when your "system" is using the AM/PM format.

 The textfiles will be stored in the subfolder TextFiles in the apps folder.